Etempa-Web-Solutions/Joy-Theme-Documentation/General/index.md

 You will also need to run `shopify theme dev --store=etempa-joy-theme` to preview your work.
 You can run this in a separate Terminal tab in order to have both commands running simultaneously

+# Working with Shopify Settings

+A lot of elements in the theme will need to be able to be customised by the user.
+For example, fonts, border-radii, colours etc.

+All of the settings will be in `settings_schema.json`, and rendered as a CSS Variable in `snippets/layout-css-variables.liquid`.
+These CSS variables can then be used in any of the CSS files.